dlamei/Chronos/src/asm_notes.md

 	mov [esp+1], byte 'i'

 ## calling functions:
+### call:
-push eip to stack\
+push eip to the stack\
-jump\
+jump to the label
+### ret:
+pop location from the stack (should be the location after the call instruction)\
-ret (pop location and jump to it)
+jump to it

 ## nested func calls:
+we need to perserve the stack, because eip was pushed to it\
 push ebp to the stack,\
-pop ebp from the stack at the end
+pop from the stack at the end

 	push ebp
 	mov ebp, esp